Nampo: Public transport

 Nampo has a trolleybus system which opened around 1982.
 The system has a main line, running from Nampo Stadium to the northeast of the city and a branch from the main line to the west of the city, near the salt pans.
 The branch could be only served from the direction of the stadium, and was in poor condition with the overhead line no longer stretched with it not being used at least since 2011.
 In 2015, the service was reported intermittently operated if at all, and only on weekdays.
 Operation was returned to normal from 24 August 2021, when the city authorities declared a push to improve transport, which included normalising the trolleybus service.
 As part of this push, around 20 derelict buses were repaired and brought back into service.

 In November 2015, a solar panel electric bus developed by the science and technological committee of Nampo was tested in the city.
 It is powered by 32 100-watt solar panels charging 50 Taedonggang Batteries and powering a 95 kW DC motor to carry up to 140 passengers at 40 km/h and is part of the effort to alleviate the energy shortages in North Korea.

+Tarkhov, Sergei and Dmitriy Merzlov.
+"North Korean Surprises - Part 3".
+(Trolleybus Magazine No. 246, November–December 2002).